 Israel Experience – Privacy Policy and Notice

-The Israel Experience respects the privacy of its users, visitors, delegates, employees and staff, candidates, representatives (“you” etc.), and is committed to protect the Personal Data that its Users share with it.
-We are transparent about our practices regarding personal data which we may collect and use.
+The Israel Experience – Educational Tourism Services Ltd (“Israel Experience”, “we”, “us”, “our”, etc.) respects the privacy of its programs participants, partners, visitors, delegates, employees and staff, candidates and website users and visitors , and is committed to protect the Personal Data that you may share with it.
+We are transparent about our practices regarding personal data which we may collect and use (these and any others with respect to whom we collect personal data, shall collectively be referred to as “user”, “you” or “Data Subjects”).

-Israel Experience provides educational and heritage travel packages for groups and free individual travellers (“FITs”), teens, university students and adults to and outside Israel.
+Israel Experience provides educational and heritage travel packages for groups and free individual travellers , teens, university students and adults to and outside Israel.
 Our clients may be individual travellers or represent communities, movements, organizations and schools from all over the world (the “Services”).
-Individuals making use of these Services are entitled to protection for their data as described in this policy and notice (the “Privacy Policy“).
+Individuals making use of our Services are entitled to protection for their data as described in this policy and notice (the “Privacy Policy”).
 In addition, we may collect personal data from individuals, or individuals may provide personal data when using the Services, at our sites, websites, in the course of employment or as candidates for staff positions, and others.

+We are transparent about our practices regarding the information we collect, use, maintain and process and describe our practices in this Privacy Policy.
 Please read the following carefully to understand our practices regarding your personal data and how we will treat it.

-1. WHICH INFORMATION DO WE COLLECT?
-AND WHAT IS THE LAWFUL BASIS FOR COLLECTION?
+.
+WHICH INFORMATION DO WE COLLECT?

 Summary: we collect various categories of personal data in order to meet our contractual obligations, and also to meet various legitimate interests, such as fraud prevention and marketing.